Baqend/guide/src/topics/queries/index.md

     <td><a href="#primitives">GeoPoint</a></td>
     <td>
       The geo point of the object has to be contained within the given polygon.
       You need a Geospatial Index on this field, to use this kind of query.
-Read the [query indexes](../queries#query-indexes) section for more details.
+Read the <a href="../queries#query-indexes">query indexes</a> section for more details.
     </td>
   </tr>